 - Give detailed answers and explanations to what, how, and why about your application.
 Especially true when it is about MVP development.

 - Have wireframes and mockups done by a professional team of people (software house).
 Unless you have experience writing such from previous experience or you know someone who has done it before.
 As its more time-consuming and complicated to prepare than what you think, ask for help if needed.
 Also think about design, user journeys (by clicking this, a person can do A).
 All of that matters and is connected to the development.
 Think of this as assembling something out of lego pieces: every piece matters.
-If you know that you will have issues with providing all of that - ask for a Discovery Phase.
-And we will do that for you.
+If you know that you will have issues with providing all of that - And we will do that for you.

 To download the ebook, fill up the form below: